Angel Number 5

 The digit is most useful when it prompts an honest audit of whether your current trajectory still makes sense.

-The practical question is whether the career change you are considering is informed or impulsive.
+The question worth asking is whether the career change you are considering is informed or impulsive.
 5 favors adaptation, but it favors adaptation that is grounded in real information, not just the restless feeling that something better must exist.

 "5 does not promise that the next thing will be better.
 It clarifies that the current thing has stopped fitting, which is a different and more honest kind of knowledge."